pythonindia/pssi.org.in/content/index.md

 ## How do I become a member of the PSSI ?

-In order to become a lifetime member of the PSSI you need to satisfy the following.
+In order to become a member of the PSSI you need to satisfy the following.

-  * You need to be an Indian citizen.
+  - You need to be an Indian citizen.
-  * Pay a once lifetime membership fee of INR 600/- to register yourself as a member.
+  - Pay a membership fee of INR 600/- to register yourself as a member for 2 years.

 ## What are the benefits of being a PSSI member ?